alanoconner/java_messenger/README.md

 # Java Messenger

-A polished client/server chat application implemented in Java.
+A client/server chat application implemented in Java.
 The project exposes a TCP based server and a Swing desktop client that demonstrates the separation of concerns between domain logic, application use-cases, and infrastructure code.